ETdoFresh/CSharpNetworking/README.md

 - `ClientError(T client, Exception exception)` When there is an exception with the client connection

 ### SocketStream Class
-The Servers in this project use the SocketStream class \<T> to represent a client connection.
-It includes the client's Socket and NetworkStream.
+The Servers in this project use `SocketStream` class as _T_ to represent a client connection.
+It includes the client's _Socket_ and _NetworkStream_.

 ### Client Events
 - `Opened()` When the client connects to the server